grain-lang/grain/stdlib/pervasives.md

 box : a -> Box<a>
 ```

-Creates a box with the same type as the given initial value.
+Creates a box containing the given initial value.
 Values inside a box can be swapped out with the `:=` operator.
-Generally, `let mut` expressions will be preferable to using a Box.
+Generally, `let mut` expressions are preferable to using a Box.

 Parameters: